Modern warfare: New generation

 New generation warfare is a Russian military theory of unconventional warfare based on the Gerasimov doctrine which prioritizes the psychological and people-centered aspects over traditional military concerns, and emphasizes a phased approach of non-military influence such that armed conflict, if it arises, is much less costly in human or economic terms.

 Nuclear

 Nuclear war is a type of warfare which relies on nuclear weapons.
 There are two types of warfare in this category.
 In a limited nuclear war, a small number of weapons are used in a tactical exchange aimed primarily at enemy combatants.
 In a full-scale nuclear war, large numbers of weapons are used in an attack aimed at entire countries.
 This type of warfare would target both combatants and non-combatants.

 Space

 Space warfare is the hypothetical warfare that occurs outside the Earth's atmosphere.
-No wars have been fought here yet.
+As of 2025, no wars have been fought here yet.
 The weapons would include orbital weaponry and space weapons.
-High value outer space targets would include satellites and weapon platforms.
+High value outer space targets would include satellites, military satellites and weapon platforms.
 Notably no real weapons exist in space yet, though ground-to-space missiles have been successfully tested against target satellites.
 As of now, this is purely science fiction.